Ann-Moraa/Flight_Management_App-using-Angular/README.md

 # FlightManagementAppAngular
 This is a simple Angular App with a Login and Component Dashboard that displays all the flights arriving and departing from all airports..
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.1.
+You can view the app: https://ann-moraa-flight-app-angular.netlify.app/login

 ## Development server